tsogkas/amat/README.md

 - Find alternative way of MAT refinement that preserves the _exact_ covers from individual branches.
 - Compare with grouping with *Making Better Use of Edges via Perceptual Grouping* paper.
+- Check out UCM by arbelaez.
+- Set model filename in all experiments so that it reflects the chosen parameters.

 ### low priority ----------------------------------------------------------
 - Don't forget when resizing the MAT, to also multiply radius map with appropriate factor.